open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/getting-started.md

 through the basic steps in installing, instrumenting with, configuring, and exporting data from OpenTelemetry.

-You can use Cmake or Bazel for building OpenTelemetry C++.
+You can use [CMake](https://cmake.org/) or [Bazel](https://bazel.build/) for building OpenTelemetry C++.
 The following getting started guide will make use of CMake and only provide you the most essential steps to have a working example application (a http server & http client).
-For more details read
+For more details read [these instructions](https://github.com/open-telemetry/opentelemetry-cpp/blob/main/INSTALL.md).
-[these instructions](https://github.com/open-telemetry/opentelemetry-cpp/blob/main/INSTALL.md).

 ## Prerequisites